Kwill3/100-days-of-code/README.md

 **Resources**: [Pagination](https://stackoverflow.com/questions/40232847/how-to-implement-pagination-in-reactjs)

 **Thoughts**: I managed to get my pagination to work using some code from stack overflow.
 The only thing I dislike about my code is that it needs to be cleaned, seems like that one component is doing too many things.
 With that, I have completed the functionality part of the app.
 Everything seems to be working as it should, will be testing for bugs once I complete the aesthetics part of the app.

+<h2 align="center"> Day 56: 29 April 2019 </h2>

+**Today's Progress**: Started designing the CSS part of the app.
+Found some more bugs on the fetching API part, so spent some time fixing those too.

+**Thoughts**: Although I am a lot better in CSS now, I still feel it looks a little basic.
+No matter, I am still proud of what I have created using React.
+Should be able to finish up soon if I dont discover more bugs.